edberg/TabularLinqPadDriver/README.md

 To install:

-1) Download the driver from the [latest release](https://github.com/edberg/TabularLinqPadDriver/releases/latest)
+1) Download the driver (TabularLinqPadDriver.lpx) from the [latest release](https://github.com/edberg/TabularLinqPadDriver/releases/latest)

 2) In Linqpad, click "Add connection".